-A sleep study is a recording of the way you sleep.
+A sleep study is a recording of the body functions (brain activity, breathing, circulation and muscle tone) during sleep.
 Contrary to public perception, sleep is not a passive state.
-Sleep can be categorised into different stages, including drowsiness, light sleep, deep sleep, and dream sleep.
+Sleep can be categorised into different stages, including drowsiness, light sleep, deep sleep, and dream (Rapid Eye Movement-REM) sleep.
 By analysing your sleep patterns as you cycle through each of the stages, we can determine whether a sleep disorder is present.